darienmt/darienmt.github.io/_posts/2016-03-17-advent-of-code-day-17.markdown

 disqus_identifier: advent-of-code-day017
 ---
 # First puzzle
 This puzzle looks like a classic optimization problem.
-We have a set of buckets and we need to find all the combinations where we could fit a volume of 150 liters.
+We have a set of buckets, and we need to find all the combinations where we could fit a volume of 150 liters.
 The solution is how many combination exists.
 On the example from the puzzle description, we have the following buckets: 20, 15, 10, 5 and 5 and we need to fit 25 liters.
 The combinations are:

 - 15 and 10.
 - 20 and 5 (first 5)